How to Find More Space for a Growing Home-Based Business

 Research Zoning and Permit Requirements

-Before you buy a foreclosure or any other sort of home to use for your home-based startup, you need to make sure that doing so will be legal.
-In most areas, operating a small business from your home is not completely illegal, but you do need certain permits and licenses in order to keep your business operations out of legal trouble with local, state, and even federal officials.
+Before you buy a foreclosure or any other home to use for your home-based startup, you need to make sure that running a business from that location will be legal.
+In most areas, operating a small business from your home is not completely illegal, but you do need certain permits and licenses in order to keep your operations out of legal trouble with local, state, and even federal officials.
 For instance, if you want to open a daycare in your home, you will need to apply for a professional license.
 Or, if you plan on selling food products out of your home, you may need special permits from your local health department.
 Now, if you plan on renting your new home or apartment, getting your home-based business set up may require alternate steps.
 Depending on the nature of your home-based business, you may want to get permission from your landlord.

 Search for Homes with Mother-in-Law Suites